 Countdown for Rocket Planes

-The sun-baked town of Mojave, CA, with a population of only 3,700, boasts an airport that takes up almost as much area as Los Angeles International.
-The vast, isolated site at the mountain-rimmed edge of a wide expanse of high desert plain, has been home to several maverick aerospace companies.
+The sun-baked town of Mojave, CA, with a population of just 3,700, boasts an airport that takes up almost as much area as Los Angeles International.
+The vast, isolated site, at the mountain-rimmed edge of a wide expanse of high desert plain, has been home to several maverick aerospace companies.
 Voyager, the extremely lightweight airplane that in 1986 became the first to fly nonstop around the world without refueling, was spawned here.
 Now, in an unassuming low building at the airport’s edge, the future of space transportation is, just possibly, being born.

-Each of those two flights lasted less than 15 minutes and neither reached altitudes higher than 3,000 meters.
-But they showed that Xcor Aerospace, the company behind EZ-Rocket, may have the best shot yet at actually giving the world a reusable rocket plane-bringing routine airlinelike operations to the world of rocketry and slashing launch costs to as little as one-tenth those of launching the space shuttle and today’s expendable rockets.
+Each of those two flights lasted less than 15 minutes and never reached altitudes higher than 3,000 meters.
+But they showed that Xcor Aerospace, the company behind EZ-Rocket, may have the best shot yet at actually giving the world a reusable rocket plane-bringing routine, airline-like operations to the world of rocketry and slashing launch costs to as little as one-tenth those of launching the space shuttle and today’s expendable rockets.
 Such a craft could, within several years, allow cheap satellite deployment for research and communications and jump-start space tourism.
-Over a longer time frame, successor craft might provide a New York City-Tokyo passenger flight that takes less than three hours.
-And because breaking free of Earth’s gravity is the largest cost of every space mission, cheaper launches are essential prerequisites for such visionary ventures as space-based solar collectors that beam energy to Earth 24 hours a day and precious-metals mining from asteroids.
+Over a longer time frame, successor craft might provide a New York CityTokyo passenger flight that takes less than three hours.
+And because breaking free of Earth’s gravity is the largest cost of every space mission, cheaper launches are essential prerequisites for such visionary ventures as space-based solar collectors that would beam energy to Earth 24 hours a day and precious-metals mining from asteroids.

 History of Failure

 Creating reusable rocket planes should have been NASA’s job.
 But NASA’s effort-the X-33, an ambitious concept for a reusable rocket plane that by 2005 was supposed to demonstrate technologies that could eventually replace the space shuttle program-became the biggest white elephant ever produced by the U.S. space program.
 Between 1997 and 2001 almost $1.3 billion was spent on the hydrogen-powered craft, and there’s virtually nothing to show for it.
 Fatefully, NASA chose a plan that employed a host of technically challenging (read: risky) technologies-including unique rocket engines, fuel tanks, and heat shields-and a complex vehicle design.
-Each of those technologies would have had to work for the craft to successfully unseat the space shuttle fleet-now more than two decades old-for missions that include ferrying astronauts to the International Space Station and launching scientific payloads such as the Hubble Space Telescope.
+Each of those technologies would have had to work for the craft to successfully lead the way to unseat the space shuttle fleet-now more than two decades old-for missions that include ferrying astronauts to the International Space Station and launching scientific payloads such as the Hubble Space Telescope.

-Realizing this ambition looks relatively straightforward on paper.
+Realizing this vision looks relatively straightforward on paper.
 Rocket engines are basically combustion chambers with pumps that bring in fuel and oxidizer-oxygen or an oxygen-rich chemical that allows the fuel to burn even in the vacuum of space.
-They don’t need a jet engine’s high-speed turbofans and compressors, which provide oxygen from the air and account for about 80 percent of the engine’s size, weight, and complexity.
+They don’t need a jet engine’s high-speed turbofans and compressors, which provide oxygen from the air to burn fuel and account for about 80 percent of the engine’s size, weight, and complexity.
 And as a result, rockets can fly far higher than jets, which cannot exceed altitudes of 16 kilometers because the air becomes too thin to burn aviation fuel and provide lift to their wings.

 Small, Nimble Competition

-Xcor Aerospace’s EZ-Rocket is like those early PCs-simple, basic, and from the standpoint of the conventional aerospace business, practically microscopic.
+Xcor Aerospace’s EZ-Rocket is like those early PCs-simple, basic, and from the standpoint of the regular aerospace business, practically microscopic.
 Its twin rocket engines, fueled by alcohol and liquid oxygen, separately produce only one-thousandth the thrust of each of the space shuttle’s three main engines.
 But unlike their shuttle counterparts, the EZ-Rocket engines can be fully controlled and even shut down and restarted in flight.
 Still, the EZ-Rocket is just a demonstration vehicle.
-The tiny craft is designed to rack up experience for building a two-seat suborbital space plane called Xerus, which is now in development.
+The tiny craft is designed to rack up experience for building a two-seat suborbital space plane, called Xerus, which is now in development.